FurWaz/VyBeen/README.md

 ```

 ### /lyrics
-Returns the lyrics of the last searched song
+Returns the lyrics of the current song
 - Results format:
 ```
 {